Surprise! Neurons are Now More Complex than We Thought!!

 Experimental evidence reveals a new reality.
 Even at the smallest unit of our cognition, there is a kind of conversational cognition that is going on between individual neurons that modifies each other’s behavior.
-Thus, not only are neurons machines with state, they are also machines with an instruction set and a way to send code to each other.
+Thus, not only are neurons machines with state, but they are also machines with an instruction set and a way to send code to each other.
 I’m sorry, but this is just another level of complexity.

 There are two obvious ramifications of these experimental discoveries.
 The first is that our estimates of the computational capabilities of the human brain are likely to be at least an order of magnitude off.
 The second is that research will begin in earnest to explore DL architectures with more complex internal node (or neuron) structures.

 If we were to make the rough argument that a single neuron performs a single operation, the total capacity of the human brain is measured at 38 peta operations per second.
 If were then to assume a DL model of operations being equal to floating point operations then a 38 petaflops system would be equivalent in capability.
-The top ranked supercomputer, Sunway Taihulight from China is estimated at 125 petaflops.
-However, let’s say the new results reveal 10x more computation, then the number should be 380 petaflops and we perhaps have breathing room until 2019.
+The top-ranked supercomputer, Sunway Taihulight from China is estimated at 125 petaflops.
+However, let’s say the new results reveal 10x more computation, then the number should be 380 petaflops, and we perhaps have breathing room until 2019.
 What is obvious, however, is that biological brains actually perform much more cognition with less computation.

-The second consequences it that it’s now time to get back to the drawing board and begin to explore more complex kinds of neurons.
+The second consequence it that it’s now time to get back to the drawing board and begin to explore more complex kinds of neurons.
 The more complex kinds we’ve seen to date are the ones derived from LSTM.
 Here is the result of a brute force architectural search for LSTM-like neurons: